 For Individual Retirement, premiums primarily represent amounts received on life-contingent payout annuities.
-Premiums decreased in the first quarter of 2018 compared to the same period in the prior year, primarily due to competitive market rates and continued regulatory uncertainties.
+Premiums decreased in the three- and six-month periods ended June 30, 2018 compared to the same periods in the prior year, primarily due to competitive market rates.